Handicap Showers

 A heavy duty shower curtain that is resistant to flame, stains and static along with a suitably tough rail is usually recommended for this type of unit.
 This is because the wider opening will require a more robust curtain to keep the water in while a strong rail will support the weight of the curtain across the wider than normal opening.

-A handicapped shower stall is not only a nice feature to have, in most cases it is a necessity and its importance cannot be understated to the user to enable them to be able to take a shower in comfort, safety and with dignity.
+A handicapped shower stall is not only a nice feature to have, in most cases it is a necessity and its importance cannot be understated to the user to enable them to be able to enjoy showering in comfort, safety and with dignity.